erikvullings/mithril-tree-component/packages/mithril-tree-component/README.md

   - name property: display title.
 Alternatively, provide your own component.
   - children property: id of the property used for child tree nodes.
   - maxDepth: when specified, and editable.canCreate is true, do not add children that would exceed this depth, where depth is 0 for root items, 1 for children, etc.
   - isOpen: to indicate whether the tree should show the children.
 If not provided, the open/close state is maintained internally.
+This slightly affects the behaviour of the tree, e.g. after creating items, the parent is not automatically opened.
   - create: can be used to add your own TreeItem creation logic.
 - Callback events:
   - onSelect: when a tree item is selected.
   - onBefore[Create | Update | Delete]: can be used to intercept (and block) tree item actions.
 If the onBeforeX call returns false, the action is stopped.
   - on[Create | Update | Delete]: when the creation is done.
+  - When using async functions or promises, please make sure to call m.redraw() when you are done.

 This repository contains two projects:
 - An example project, showcasing the usage of the component.